 Colorful pins stand out and are pinned more.
 Specifically, reds, oranges, and pinks are pinned more than blues, greens, and purples.
 Sad but true.
 Notice most buy it buttons are red?
 This is why.

 Don’t be afraid to leave some white space.
-Pins with font from head to toe are pinned less than those with just a few bold lines.
+Pins with a font from head to toe are pinned less than those with just a few bold lines.

 Image quality matters.
 No two ways about this one.
 Don’t pin your fuzzy pics or the accidental plumber’s crack from Uncle Joe at the family BBQ.

 I hear tons of debate about image size and pin length.
 I have not been pinning long enough to argue this one way or another other than to say the short square pins don’t seem to do very well.

 So I hope this helps any of you newbies looking to start pinning multiple images for one blog post or article on Pinterest.
 If you have further tips or hints that you know are valuable, tried, and true, please share below!

 P.S I would love to hear which image you like better.
 One or Two? 🙂

 A positive, friendly place that will provide encouragement and support.
 Be a part of our crowd!
 Let's improve our luck, our love, and our lives.